Garnkirk and Glasgow Railway: The Caledonian Railway

 The Caledonian Railway pursued its plans to enter Glasgow, and also to reach Stirling and Perth by building from near Gartsherrie to meet the projected Scottish Central Railway at Greenhill.
 The Caledonian negotiated to acquire both the W&CR and the GG&CR, and in fact it leased the GG&CR from 1 January 1846.
-On 3 August 1846 an Act of Parliament was obtained for amalgamation, and final amalgamation occurred on 29 June 1865.
+On 3 August 1846 the Caledonian Railway (Glasgow, Garnkirk and Coatbridge Railway Purchase) Act 1846 (9 & 10 Vict. c. cccxxix) was obtained for amalgamation, and final amalgamation occurred on 29 June 1865.

 The GG&CR company was not dissolved until 2 August 1880.